 Many may argue that “well early humans didn’t eat grains, so we shouldn’t either” While there's something to be said for sticking to a primal, Paleolithic diet, they forget to mention that all pre-industrialized cultures that consume grains, utilized proper preparation techniques in doing so.
-In our current age of industry and technology, convenience trumps quality, and those proper techniques fall to the wayside.
-Today, wheat is refined down to devitalized white flour, grains themselves are grown in pesticide-laden soil, they are processed at high temperatures turning them rancid and destroying the nutrient quality.
-We then consume these products, such as breakfast cereals, bread, pasta and more which hurts our bodies, deprives us of nutrients, and leaves us overall sick and diseased.
+In our current age of industry and technology, convenience trumps quality, and those proper techniques fall by the wayside.
+Today, wheat is refined down to devitalized white flour, grains themselves are grown in pesticide-laden soil, and they are processed at high temperatures turning them rancid and destroying the nutrient quality.
+We then consume these products, which hurts our bodies, deprive us of nutrients, and leave us overall sick and diseased.
 So how can we tap into our ancestor's grain prep techniques and avoid all these modern-day health issues?

 Soaking and Sprouting